awsdocs/amazon-cloudwatch-user-guide/doc_source/Create-alarm-on-metric-math-expression.md

 1. Choose **Add a math expression**\.
 A new row appears for the expression\.

 1. On the new row, under the **Details** column, enter the math expression and press Enter\.
-For information about the functions and syntax that you can use, see [Metric Math Syntax and Functions](using-metric-math.md#metric-math-syntax)\.
+For information about the functions and syntax that you can use, see [Metric math syntax and functions](using-metric-math.md#metric-math-syntax)\.

    To use a metric or the result of another expression as part of the formula for this expression, use the value shown in the **Id** column: for example, **m1\+m2** or **e1\-MIN\(e1\)**\.